-- Your 2017 tax period covered 12 months and your Montana tax liability was zero; - Your 2018 income tax due after credits and withholding is less than \$500.
-To determine whether your tax due is less than \$500, complete Part I, lines 1 through 4; - You are a nonresident or part-year resident and were not required to file a 2017 Montana income tax return; - You retired and were at least 62 years of age (This exception applies only in the year you retire and for one additional year following the year of retirement.); - You became disabled in 2017 or 2018 or - At least 2/3 of your gross income is derived from farming or ranching operations.
+- Your 2021 tax period covered 12 months and your Montana tax liability was zero. - Your 2022 income tax due after credits and withholding is less than \$500.
+To determine whether your tax due is less than \$500, complete Part I, lines 1 through 4. - You are a nonresident or part-year resident and were not required to file a 2021 Montana income tax return. - You retired and were at least 62 years of age (This exception applies only in the year you retire and for one additional year following the year of retirement.).

+• You became disabled in 2021 or 2022.